 Proposed British Standard Recommendations for tree safety inspection

-The BSI have recently (June 2008) proposed a new standard for tree safety management.
+In June 2008 the BSI proposed a new standard for tree safety management.
 The VSCG does not believe that the draft standard is necessary or helpful.
 Our reasons are set out here: VSCG_response_to_proposed_BSI_Standard_for_Tree_Safety_Inspections_July08.doc

 The Risk & Regulation Advisory Council (charged by the Prime Minister with encouraging balanced and sensible decisions about risk) also questioned the need for a new standard.
 The Council’s press release, which can be viewed here,RRAC_press_release_June_2008.pdf ,contains an important statement form Geoffrey Podger, the HSE’s Chief Executive, that outlines the HSE’s expectations with respect to inspection of trees in public areas.